Wall Street started the week with strong gains after the change of course by the UK Government

 The pound rose 2% against the dollar after Hunt’s announcements.

-Hunt was appointed on Friday after Prime Minister Liz Truss fired Kwasi Kwartengwho spent less than six weeks on the Treasury post.
+Hunt was appointed on Friday after Prime Minister Liz Truss fired Kwasi Kwartengwho spent less than six weeks on the Treasury job.

 Markets have been unstable and have swung wildly this past week after a US report will show that inflation remains very high.